by Genius Sky May 14, 2021 14 min read

-So the "balloon" will slowly leak without any explosion.
+So, the "balloon" will slowly leak without causing an explosion.

-However, overcharge and over-discharge still get to happen, while damage is caused to the battery itself.
+However, overcharge and over-discharge can still happen, causing damage to the battery itself.

-PCB, the extra protection method, helps resolve the issue by detecting voltage changes.
+PCB, the most advanced protection method, helps resolve the issue by detecting voltage above or below safe limits.

-With the help of PCB, battery will disconnect at a certain voltage.
+With the help of PCB, the battery will disconnect at a certain under, or over-voltage.

-So it protects the battery against overcharging and over-discharging, thus maintaining longer battery life.
+It protects the battery against overcharging and over-discharging, assuring longer battery life.